-Cost savings the real power behind South Africa's solar boom
+Cost Savings The Real Power Behind South Africa's Solar Boom

 About Jaltech:

 Jaltech is a leading alternative investment and renewable energy fund manager, financing solar installations across South Africa.
-The firm has funded over R1 bil ion in commercial solar assets, helping businesses and homeowners reduce their electricity costs while supporting the co’ntry’s transition to cleaner energy.
+The firm has funded over R1 billion in commercial solar assets, helping businesses and homeowners reduce their electricity costs while supporting the country's transition to cleaner energy.

 About VUKA Group: